Weebly/FunKit/CONTRIBUTING.md

 1. You may merge a pull request once you have from an admin, or you may request an admin merge it for you.
 1. Rejected pull requests may be closed, but feel free to maintain a forked branch.
+1. Pull requests should be against the `develop` branch. `master` is updated after releases.

 ## Contributor Covenant Code of Conduct